laromitelli/bsc_fair_launch/README.md

 ## Script execution:

 * Edit the main.py file located in your “/project/path/bsc_fair_launch” directory changing <YOUR_ADDRESS> with your address, <YOUR_PRIVATE_KEY> with private key, <COIN_TICKER> with the token ticker you want to swap, <TOKEN_CONTRACT> with token contract you want to swap.
-You can also edit some other property such as gas price, gas limit, etc..
+You can also edit some other property such as order type (buy or sell), gas price, gas limit, etc..
 * Activate the virtual environment as shown in previous lines (if not already activate).
 * Run the script executing python "project/path/bsc_fair_launch/main.py"